 The United Nations have acknowledged that art and artists can change the world and help in the process towards peace.
-30 Artists were invited to make a work as a "messenger" for peace.
-An exhibition with those works will preview on November 9th at the Reichstag in Berlin and travel than for the official opening to New York in June (date to be confirmed).
+31 Artists were invited to make a work as a "messenger" for peace.
+An exhibition with those works previewed on November 7th at the Reichstag in Berlin and travel than for the official opening to New York in June (date to be confirmed).

 8th "Socle du Monde" in Herning, Denmark